einfrog/CCL1/diary.md

 implemented pause, mute, and volume controls for background music\
 \
 \
-TO DO:\
-draw and implement spaceship (construction) sprites\
 VERY IMPORTANT BEORE HANDING IN:\
-fix bugs with enemies: sometimes spawns on top of player and immediately subtracts one heart\
 check parameters and values for constructors in main\
 \
 \